Snail Wakes Up

 Archivists removed it from the card to give it a bath, with a suspicion the snail might have in fact been slumbering.

-After just a few minutes of exposure to moisture, the snail’s head poked from its shell and surveyed its new home with four eye stalks.
+After just a few minutes of exposure to moisture, the snail’s head poked from its shell and surveyed its new home with its eye stalks.

 Scientists reckon the last time the snail had been awake was in the Egyptian desert.